2024: A Year of Client Success and Collaboration

 The following questions represent the most common queries from biomedical engineering directors, hospital operations leaders, and IT teams evaluating RTLS-CMMS integration.

-A Computerized Maintenance Management System (CMMS) in healthcare is a software platform that tracks medical equipment maintenance schedules, work orders, service histories, and compliance documentation.
-It is essential for managing the complex preventive maintenance requirements of hospital medical equipment and demonstrating compliance to accreditation bodies.
+A Computerized Maintenance Management System (CMMS) in healthcare tracks medical equipment maintenance schedules, work orders, service histories, and compliance documentation.
+It is essential for managing preventive maintenance requirements and demonstrating compliance to accreditation bodies.
 CMMS needs RTLS integration because its core limitation is location visibility — it records which devices need maintenance but cannot tell biomedical engineers where those devices are right now.
 Without real-time location data, maintenance staff spend 20 to 45 minutes searching for devices before any maintenance work can begin, leading to deferred maintenance, compliance gaps, and unnecessary labor costs.

-When a manufacturer issues a recall or safety notice, the integrated system responds in a structured, documented process.
+When a manufacturer issues a recall, the integrated system responds in a structured, documented process.
 The CMMS identifies which devices are affected by model or serial number range.
 The RTLS immediately locates every affected device at room-level precision across the entire facility.
 Biomedical staff retrieve devices from their actual current locations rather than conducting a manual facility-wide search.
 Compliance documentation — which devices were affected, when they were located, when they were removed from service — is generated automatically from the combined system records.
-This process takes hours rather than the days or weeks that manual recall responses typically require.

 RTLS integration is available with all major hospital CMMS platforms through standard API connectivity.
-Common integrations in North American hospital environments include TMS (TheWorxHub), IBM Maximo, MP2, Nuvolo, eMaint, and Infor EAM.
-The specific integration approach varies by platform — some use bidirectional API connections that update the CMMS in real time, while others use scheduled data exports.
+Common integrations in North American hospitals include TMS (TheWorxHub), IBM Maximo, MP2, Nuvolo, eMaint, and Infor EAM.
 When evaluating an RTLS vendor, confirm that they have documented, tested integrations with your specific CMMS platform rather than accepting a general statement that integration is possible.

 Usage-based maintenance scheduling replaces calendar-based scheduling by triggering maintenance based on actual device utilization rather than time elapsed.
 A ventilator running continuously in an ICU accumulates wear at a fundamentally different rate than one used intermittently in a step-down unit — but a calendar-based schedule treats both identically.
-RTLS enables usage-based scheduling by providing continuous utilization data: how many hours a device has been in active use, how frequently it has been transported, and which clinical environments it has operated in.
-When this data feeds into the CMMS, maintenance intervals become proportional to actual wear rather than assumed usage — servicing heavily used devices more frequently and extending intervals for lightly used ones.
+RTLS enables usage-based scheduling by providing continuous utilization data: hours in active use, transport frequency, and operating environments.
+When this data feeds into the CMMS, maintenance intervals become proportional to actual wear rather than assumed usage.

 Yes — and this is one of the most important cost considerations in RTLS deployment.
 The BLE sensor infrastructure deployed for CMMS-integrated asset tracking is the same infrastructure that supports staff duress alerting, patient wander and elopement prevention, hand hygiene compliance monitoring, and indoor navigation.
-Penguin’s PenTrack platform is specifically designed around this consolidated model.
-A hospital that deploys one BLE 5.1 sensor network for CMMS integration has already built the foundation for all of these additional applications — adding them requires software configuration and additional tags, not new hardware.
-This significantly lowers the total cost of ownership compared to deploying separate infrastructure for each application.
+A hospital that deploys one BLE 5.1 sensor network for CMMS integration has already built the foundation for all of these additional applications.
+Adding them requires software configuration and additional tags, not new hardware — significantly lowering total cost of ownership compared to deploying separate infrastructure for each application.

 Penguin Location Services delivers RTLS-CMMS integration through PenTrack, built on BLE 5.1 technology with patented Direction Finding algorithms for room-level accuracy across complex hospital environments.
 PenTrack runs on the same sensor infrastructure as PenSafe staff safety and patient monitoring — one deployment, multiple operational and safety applications.
 Learn more at penguinin.com/asset-tracking or penguinin.com/workflow.